QuineDot/rust-learning/src/dont-hide.md

 fires on code patterns considered less likely to be problematic.

 The first thing I do when taking on a borrow check error in someone else's code is to check these lints.
-If you have not enabled the lint and are getting errors in your own code, try enabling the lint.
+If you have not enabled the lints and are getting errors in your own code, try enabling the lints.
 For every place that errors, take a moment to pause and consider what is going on with the lifetimes.
 Sometimes there's only one possibility and you will just need to make a trivial change:
 ```diff